Inclusion and SEND

 At the Accrington Academy, the assessment of educational need is centred around the learner ensuring their parent/carer and their teachers are fully involved.
 Early identification of students with SEND is a priority and it is often the learner, the parent/carer or their teacher who is first to notice a difficulty with learning.
 The Director of Inclusion and SENCo support the identification of barriers to learning.
 We use a range of professionally accredited assessment tools to help identify specific student ‘needs’ and in some instances we will seek advice from specialist teams and partner agencies such as Clinical and Educational Psychologists, the Child and Mental Health Team and the Local Authority Inclusion Disability Service as required.
 Discussions about support take place with parents/carers either in the evenings or at a mutually convenient time during the day.

-If you think your child may have SEND please telephone the school on 01254 304300 and ask to speak to either the Academy Director of Inclusion or the SENCo who will be happy to discuss this with you.
+If you think your child may have SEND please telephone the school on 01254 304300 and ask to speak to Miss Blades Director of Inclusion/Acting Designated SENCO who will be happy to discuss this with you.

 How will the Academy support my child with SEND?